Egg Omelet (1 Large) and Date (1 Date)

 How to consume date, egg omelet without glucose spikes

-Include high-fiber vegetables like spinach or bell peppers in your omelet to slow down sugar absorption.
+Include vegetables like spinach, bell peppers, or mushrooms in your omelet.
+These foods can help slow down glucose absorption.

 Opt for Whole Grains